kumarmunish/deploy-app/README.md

-# How to deploy testchallenge app on AWS ECS
+# How to deploy Sample app on AWS ECS

 ### To start, make sure you have the following dependencies installed and a working development environment: